ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 BlueWave Clinic is a small healthcare organisation that is building a basic Security Operations Centre, also known as a SOC.

 You are a junior cyber operations analyst.
 Before collecting logs, using Kibana, or investigating alerts, you must understand the lab environment.

-The lab contains two virtual machines:

 | Machine | Role |
 |---|---|